Tutorials, Examples, and Demos¶

 BeakerX Plotting in Other Languages¶

-Tables including pandas integration, Time Series, Heatmaps, Category Plots, Treemaps, Histograms, EasyForm, Output Containers, Groovy Magic.
+Tables including pandas integration, Time Series, Heatmaps, Category Plots, Treemaps, Histograms, EasyForm, Output Containers, Magics to access the JVM.

 Tables, Plotting, EasyForm.